wakatime/wakatime-blog/posts/40-wakatime-2019-programming-stats.md

 Tags: year-end-report
 ---

-It’s 2020, Happy New Year!
+Happy New Year!

-Here’s the aggregate 2019 programming stats for all WakaTime users, followed by your personalized 2019 stats.
+In 2019, over 200k developers spent a combined 25 million hours programming, tracked with WakaTime text editor plugins!

 ## Programming stats for 2019